MirageNet/Mirage/doc/docs/guides/community-guides/mirage-quick-start-guide.md

     }
 }
 ```
-Add the weapon switch button in update.
-Only local player switches its own weapon, so it goes below the `!isLocalPlayer` check.
+Add the weapon switch button in `Update`.
+Only the local player switches its own weapon, so it goes below the `!IsLocalPlayer` check.
 ```cs
 void Update()
 {